emrecelik95/Deployment/README.md

 # Deployment
-Deployment and Operation of DevOps Project
+Deployment and Operation Using AWS CodeDeploy